 Close your eyes to minimize distractions and focus your attention inward.

-Inhale: Take a slow, deep breath in through your nose for 3 seconds.
+Take a slow, deep breath in through your nose.
 Imagine filling your lungs from the bottom up, allowing your abdomen to rise.
+Exhale slowly and steadily through your mouth or nose.

 Learn to say ‘no’ when necessary to avoid overextending yourself emotionally or mentally.